 These are moments when a non-scripted conversation would work better.
 When I am speaking to someone at an event or on a Zoom call, and I hear the person launch into their elevator pitch, I find it hard to concentrate.
 My brain turns off.
 It’s like I’m watching a commercial on TV.
 I can hear the sound, but I can’t recall the message.

 Frankly, the candid approach is so refreshing, I often want to learn more.
 And I pepper my new friend with questions because I really am interested in what they have to say.

 Someone I’ve just met might ask me about myself, and instead of picking up the mantle to deliver my pitch, I simply say, “why don’t you tell me about yourself, I’ve been talking all day.”
 And then I sit back and listen.

 Andrea Tinianow is a Delaware attorney and founder of the Connector Street app.
-Andrea is a frequent speaker and Forbes author on a range of topics related to networking, innovation, blockchain technology and the law.
-You can learn more about her here.
+Andrea is a frequent speaker and Forbes author on a range of topics related to making connections, innovation, blockchain technology and the law.
 Watch Andrea’s TedX talk on The Power of Making Connections or connect with her on LinkedIn.